HopeMohola/Choice-of-Restaurants/README.md

 - Bar Chart(Best Value by Cuisine) to show which cuisines consistently give you value for money?
 - Pie Chart(Impact of Booking & Delivery) to show whether or not customers rate delivery-friendly restaurants better?
 - Map(City-Wise Insights) to see which cities offer the best dining value.
+- Table(Top Ten Restaurants) to see my go to list of restaurants.
+Low value score, High aggregate rating of greater than 4.2 and votes greater than 1000.
 - Filters: Cuisine, Online Order, Booking Option, Cost Range

 # 9. Findings :